Covid 19 coronavirus: Mt Albert Grammar student 'doing well'

 Mt Albert Grammar School headmaster Pat Drumm says the school's student who tested positive for Covid-19 is "doing very well".

 Drumm has told parents in the school's weekly newsletter tonight that "expert medical advice has reinforced the fact that the actual health risk to our MAGS people is low" despite the student testing positive on Wednesday night.

-"The response and support from the wider MAGS whanau has been overwhelming," he said.
-"The school is offering full support to the affected student and their family, and I'm pleased to communicate that they are currently doing very well.
-"We are also keeping in mind the almost 100 'close contacts' (staff and students), who have been notified personally and are in the self-isolating period."

 Read More